faeze-hn/mysite/README.md

 # mysite
-this is first site made by me.
+This is the first site built by me.